dimitrinicolas/skeleton-screens-concept/README.md

 ## Use Case

-This approach of skeleton screens is usefull for Single Page Applications with a heavy style sheet.
+This approach of skeleton screens is useful for Single Page Applications with a heavy style sheet.

 ## Frameworks implementation